 "Sister Millie, is that a sign?"
 Claudette trembled.

 Trying to maintain a tenuous momentum, Reverend Jeremiah Posh sobbed, "Lucille, you dear to these sheep, but you gone now... gone.
 You too good for this world, too good for us, so God took you back."

 But the ladies heard none of this, because Millie whispered, "Satan be stirrin' up an ill wind, and God is allowin' it."
 She was voicing what many others were thinking.
-"We got to stand in prayer behind Reverend Posh, else Satan—" ending her worry mid-sentence for fear that it might be true.
+"We got to stand in prayer behind Reverend Posh, else Satan—" ending her worry mid-sentence for fear it might be true.

-Even Posh, whom the Holy Ghost had never failed, suspected that pagan forces were conspiring to ruin the encomium.
+Even Posh, whom the Holy Ghost had never failed, suspected pagan forces were conspiring to ruin the encomium.
 And so they were.
 Jupiter Pluvius pummeled the Tabernacle's metal roof with July rain, Thor rattled its windows with deafening thunder, and Sister Emmy's six-month old son Elijah wailed in aggrieved protest.
-Posh often invoked I Kings 19 to show that the Holy Ghost spoke in a still, small voice.
+Posh often invoked I Kings 19 to show the Holy Ghost spoke in a still, small voice.
 Now, that soft voice proved to be a liability, because Pluvius was playing the metal roof like a snare drum and the sons of Odin and Emmy were shouting at one another.
-Each bout of deafening clangor preceded silence that quickened the people's hearing.
+Each bout of deafening clangor preceded silence quickening the people's hearing.
 Posh hopscotched between unheard shouts and piercing sotto voce.